-To the Deputy Assistant Secretary for Financial Stability
+To the Chief Financial Officer for the Office of Financial Stability

-In our audits of the fiscal years 2016 and 2015 financial statements of the Troubled Asset Relief Program (TARP), which is implemented by the Office of Financial Stability (OFS),1 we found
+In our audits of the fiscal years 2017 and 2016 financial statements of the Troubled Asset Relief Program (TARP), which is implemented by the Office of Financial Stability (OFS), we found

-- the OFS financial statements for TARP as of and for the fiscal years ended September 30, 2016, and 2015, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - OFS maintained, in all material respects, effective internal control over financial reporting for TARP as of September 30, 2016; and - no reportable noncompliance for fiscal year 2016 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.
+- the OFS financial statements for TARP as of and for the fiscal years ended September 30, 2017, and 2016, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - OFS maintained, in all material respects, effective internal control over financial reporting for TARP as of September 30, 2017; and - no reportable noncompliance for fiscal year 2017 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.

-The following sections discuss in more detail (1) our report on the financial statements and on internal control over financial reporting, which includes an emphasis of matter related to certain factors affecting the valuation of TARP equity investments, and required supplementary information (RSI)2 and other information3 included with the financial statements; (2) our report on compliance with laws, regulations, contracts, and grant agreements; and (3) agency comments.
-In addition to our responsibility to audit OFS's annual financial statements for TARP, the Emergency Economic Stabilization Act of 2008 (EESA)4 also includes a provision for GAO
+The following sections discuss in more detail (1) our report on the financial statements and on internal control over financial reporting, which includes an emphasis of matter related to certain factors affecting the valuation of TARP equity investments, and required supplementary information (RSI)2 and other information included with the financial statements;3 (2) our report on compliance with laws, regulations, contracts, and grant agreements; and (3) agency comments.
+GAO has the responsibility to audit OFS's annual financial statements for TARP under the Emergency Economic Stabilization Act of 2008 (EESA), as amended.4